acflippo/mpg_presentation/index.md

 2. Predictors (at 95% significant level) were used to perform a linear regression on city\_mpg and hwy\_mpg.
 3. This resulted in simple linear equation that could be easily implemented.

-*Note*: The data set was overwhelming consisted of Gas engine cars so the predictions were more accurate for Gas engine, go ahead and try it out yourself [Estimate Fuel Efficiency](https://acflippo.shinyapps.io/estimateMPG/)
+*Note*: The data set was overwhelming consisted of Gas engine cars so the predictions were more accurate for Gas engine (see below for the fuel-type percentages), go ahead and try it out yourself [Estimate Fuel Efficiency](https://acflippo.shinyapps.io/estimateMPG/).
+See [Code for this analysis](https://github.com/acflippo/mpg_presentation).

 ```